-Due: July 1, as shown below
+Due: July 15, as shown on the inside cover

+The Third Series A Bonds, the Third Series B Bonds and the Third Series C Bonds are collectively referred to herein as the "Bonds."
 The Bonds will be issued only in book-entry form initially registered in the name of Cede & Co., as nominee for The Depository Trust Company ("DTC"), New York, New York.
 DTC will act as securities depository for the Bonds.
-Interest on the Bonds will be payable semi-annually on January 1 and July 1, commencing January 1, 2011.
+Interest on the Bonds will be payable semi-annually on January 15 and July 15, commencing July 15, 2011.
 Wells Fargo Bank, National Association, Pittsburgh, Pennsylvania, is the Loan and Transfer Agent for the Bonds.
-Principal of and interest on the Bonds are payable to Cede & Co.
+Principal, interest and redemption premium, if any, on the Bonds are payable to Cede & Co.
 See "THE BONDS - Book-Entry Only System."

-The Bonds are not subject to redemption as set forth herein.
-See "THE BONDS - Optional Redemption."
+The Bonds are subject to redemption as set forth herein.
+See "THE BONDS - Optional Redemption", "THE BONDS - Extraordinary Optional Redemption" and "THE BONDS - Extraordinary Redemption" herein.
 The Bonds are direct and general obligations of the Commonwealth and the full faith and credit of the Commonwealth are pledged for the payment of principal of and interest on the Bonds.